rajuch/Auto-scaling-on-ec2/README.md

 5. Add the IP address of new node to “/etc/hosts” in the namenode(master) and other slave nodes
 6. Append the IP address of new node to “conf/slaves” in the master
 7. Start Hadoop thread in new node manually,
 ```
   bin/hadoop-daemon.sh start datanode
   bin/hadoop-daemon.sh start tasktracker
   ```
 8. Refresh the nodes on namenode(master)

-  `bin/hadoop dfsadmin -refreshNodes `
+  `bin/hadoop dfsadmin -refreshNodes`

 Removing a node from the hadoop cluster:

-1. Add list of datanode(s) that needs to decommission to exclude file (assume this file is located under hadoop/conf directory) on namenode .
+1. Add list of datanode(s) that needs to decommission to exclude file (assume this file is located under hadoop/conf directory) on namenode.
 2. Modify the namenode hdfs-site.xml config file to set the property for dfs.hosts.exclude (see below). ignore this step if you have already have this property set.
 ```
 	<property>